HLS ECLSS Research & Design

 Conclusions

-Flow requirement verified.
+Airflow requirement verified.
 A 500 cfm fan easily handles ascent stage ventilation and could likely go as low as 250 cfm and still meet the requirement.
-However, adding a descent stage to the model increases habitable volume by >50%, suggesting a ~400 cfm fan could be sufficient.
+However, adding a descent stage to the model increases habitable volume by ~50%, suggesting a ~400 cfm fan could be sufficient.
 This result has positive implications for interfacing with Gateway segments, such as HALO and Orion, where minimal ventilation could potentially be supplied in an emergency.

-Heat transport is not really sufficient, given assumptions.
+Heat transport is not really sufficient, given the stated assumptions.
 Even at the highest flow rates, the system can’t handle the 200-220 W/m2 range of heat flux.
 At around 125 W/m2 and >400 cfm, it can get into the comfort range, especially if makeup air temperature comes down by a few degrees.

 Previous